lablup/backend.ai-webui/README.md

 Backend.AI console focuses to

- * Serve as desktop app and web service
+ * Serve as desktop app (windows, macOS and Linux) and web service
  * Provide both administration and user mode
  * Versatile devices ready such as mobile, tablet and desktop.
  * Built-in websocket proxy feature for apps